 → If you need to know… “How does my Chicago neighborhood fare on poverty and other key indicators?

-In December 2015, the U.S. Census Bureau released the 2010-2014 American Community Survey 5-Year Estimates.
-IMPACT has analyzed the data for you, and prepared its Chicago Neighborhood Indicators dataset covering the 77 Chicago Community Areas.
-The dataset provides community-level estimates across a variety of poverty and economic hardship indicators, including but not limited to poverty, extreme poverty, low-income, housing burden, and receipt of public benefits.
+IMPACT has analyzed the local Metro Chicago data that can be hard to find and prepared a series of data books for each county in Metro Chicago and for Chicago Community Areas.
+Each data book provides community, place, and/or township-level estimates across a variety of poverty and economic hardship indicators, including but not limited to poverty, extreme poverty, low-income, housing burden, and receipt of public benefits.

 Still have questions?
 Contact our experts to learn more about your community or request a training »